duijnhouwer/cpsPlotTools/README.md

 | cpsTileFigs    | Tile all open figure windows on the screen|
 | cpsUnifyAxes   | Unify axes limits within or between (sub)plots|

+After install, run `showdemo cpsDemo` to see a few illustrated examples.

 Copyright 2016 Jacob Duijnhouwer